Tackling climate change at home

 - Reduce, reuse and recycle so you produce less waste

-- Make sure you are getting your recycling right - check what can and cannot be recycled at home
+- Make sure you are getting your recycling right

 - Bring home less packaging by getting your own containers refilled.
 Many local shops now offer refills for products including dry foods, tea, cleaning products, and toiletries.
 See the Suffolk Refill Directory for details of participating shops and vendors near you.